-I could not wait to make the eggplant parmigiana Sicilian.
+I couldn't wait to do the Parmigiana di melanzane alla siciliana.
 Is’ a traditional recipe of Italian cuisine, the most famous.
-Also this dish can rely on a myriad of variations, not only each region has its own recipe of Parmesan (Campania in primis, because the authorship of this dish is disputed between Campania and Sicily), but probably every Italian family.
-I will present my family recipe of the Sicilian eggplant parmigiana.
+Also this dish can rely on a myriad of variations, not only each region has its own recipe of Parmesan (Campania in primis, also because the authorship of this dish is disputed between Campania and Sicily), but probably every Italian family.
+I present you my family recipe of the Sicilian eggplant parmigiana.
 The one who prepares my grandmother, preparing my mother and that I've inherited.
 On Vimeo you can also find a very short VIDEO TUTORIAL showing you how I make the layers of Sicilian eggplant parmesan.

 My family recipe

 Our eggplant parmigiana is made with strictly fried eggplant, tomato sauce, Basil, boiled egg and provolone Nebrodi.
 And obviously Parmesan, although in Sicily's oldest tradition uses pecorino canestrato: You can also use a mix of parmesan and pecorino, If you like.
 The aubergine Sicilian gives the best of itself when it is made with a few hours in advance .
 The next day, if leftovers (hard) We are accustomed to use it for pasta.
 Compared to the traditional eggplant parmigiana this has only an ingredient in more (very widespread in Sicily), hard boiled eggs.
 What you can not put, While sometimes I found in the Sicilian also cooked ham, I don't like at all in dishes that are then further cooked.